 The ISWC will take place from 16 June to 13 July 2019.
 The Camp will be divided into two parts, with the first part taking place in Northern Germany at the German Aerospace Center (DLR) from 16 June – 29 June 2019 and the second part taking place in Hermanus, South Africa at the South African National Space Agency (SANSA) from 30 June - 13 July 2019.
 Eight students from each country (South Africa, Germany, and USA) will be selected to participate in this school.

-The ISWC Camp offers students a great platform to interact and engage with students and researchers from around the world.
-During the ISWC students will also get an opportunity to learn about other cultures as well as historic developments of space activities in the USA and South Africa.
+ISWC offers students a great platform to interact and engage with other students and researchers from around the world.
+During the ISWC, students will also get an opportunity to learn about other cultures as well as historic developments of space activities in SA, Germany and USA.

-The International Space Weather Camp is coming to South Africa for the second time since its inception in 2011.
+The International Space Weather Camp is coming to South Africa for the third time since its inception in 2011.
 Initially the ISWC (formerly JSWSC, Joint Space Weather Summer Camp) was a partnership between DLR, University of Rostock and University of Alabama in Huntsville (UAHuntsville).
-The collaboration was extended in 2015 with SANSA joining DLR and UAHuntsville in participating and hosting in a trilateral arrangement.
+The collaboration was extended in 2015 with SANSA joining DLR and University of Alabama Huntsville in participating and hosting in a trilateral arrangement.

-Successful applicants will be fully funded to participate in the ISWC, funding will include transport, accommodation, meals and American visa.
+Successful applicants will be fully funded to participate in the ISWC, funding will include transport, accommodation, meals, and German visa.

-Application is now open and closes on the 8th of March 2017.
+Applications is now open and closes on 28 February 2019.